baobabsoluciones/cornflow-ui/README.md

 - `configFieldsConfig` is used to determine if the config fields step is shown and to auto-load values.
 - `configFields` is used to render the config fields step, auto-load values from the instance, and display the config summary in the confirmation step.

-- `assets/logo`: This directory should contain the logo images for the application.
-The name should be the same as the default ones (logo.png and full_logo.png)
-- `assets/style/variables.css`: This file should define the main colors of the application.
-Mantain the variable names and only change the colors.
-- `models`: This directory should define the instance, solution, experiment, and execution models for the application.
-- `views`: This directory should contain all the custom views needed for the application.
-- `components`: This directory should contain any additional components that are not in the core components.
-- `store/app.ts`: This file should define any additional store-specific configurations for the application.
-- `tests`: This file should contain all unit tests for additional components.
-- `plugins/locales`: This folder contains three files (`en.ts`, `es.ts`, `fr.ts`) to add any text needed in the app views and components.
-Be careful not to duplicate the names with the original locales files (`src/plugins/locales`).

 ## Authentication
 The application supports three authentication methods.
 Note that for any of these methods to work, the server must be properly configured to accept the corresponding authentication type.

 ### 1. Cornflow authentication (Default)